dewww/dewww.github.io/foreclosure/Washington.md

    - Explain alternatives to foreclosure, such as short sales or deed-in-lieu of foreclosure.

 4. **Provide Referrals**
-   - Direct you to legal aid services, financial resources, or state assistance programs, such as Oregon's **Homeowner Assistance Fund (HAF)**.
+   - Direct you to legal aid services, financial resources, or state assistance programs.

 5. **Offer Education and Guidance**
    - Help you prepare the necessary documents and forms.